1986: Graduate nursing administration program established

 2015: PNS Experiences a Turning Point

 As Interim Director of the Program in Nursing Science, Dr. Holman continues building toward the PNS goal of someday becoming a School of Nursing.
 She hires Dorothy Tu and Tracy Molidor.
-Together with Julie Rousseau and Alison Holman, they create a proposal for a professional School of Nursing, and share it with Gregory Leet to share with potential donors.
+Together with Julie Rousseau and Alison Holman, they create a proposal for a professional school of nursing to share with donors.

 2016: UCI Nursing Clinical Practice is Profitable